btcbrdev/dominandobitcoin-livro/Capítulo-1.-Introdução.md

 Para os propósitos deste livro, demonstraremos o uso de uma variedade de clientes bitcoin que se podem baixar, desde a implementação de referência (o cliente Satoshi) às carteiras web.
 Alguns dos exemplos vão necessitar o uso do cliente de referência, que além de ser um cliente completo também expõe APIs de acesso à carteira, à rede e aos serviços de transações.
 Se você planeja explorar as interfaces programáticas de acesso ao sistema Bitcoin, você irá precisar do cliente de referência.

+###Quick Start

+Alice, who we introduced in Bitcoin Uses, Users, and Their Stories, is not a technical user and only recently heard about bitcoin from a friend.
+She starts her journey by visiting the official website bitcoin.org, where she finds a broad selection of bitcoin clients.
+Following the advice on the bitcoin.org site, she chooses the lightweight bitcoin client Multibit.

+Alice follows a link from the bitcoin.org site to download and install Multibit on her desktop.
+Multibit is available for Windows, Mac OS, and Linux desktops.

+[Warning]
+A bitcoin wallet must be protected by a password or passphrase.
+There are many bad actors attempting to break weak passwords, so take care to select one that cannot be easily broken.
+Use a combination of upper and lowercase characters, numbers, and symbols.
+Avoid personal information such as birth dates or names of sports teams.
+Avoid any words commonly found in dictionaries, in any language.
+If you can, use a password generator to create a completely random password that is at least 12 characters in length.
+Remember: bitcoin is money and can be instantly moved anywhere in the world.
+If it is not well protected, it can be easily stolen.

+Once Alice has downloaded and installed the Multibit application, she runs it and is greeted by a Welcome screen, as shown in The Multibit bitcoin client Welcome screen.